 For more in-depth consumer education, these new Check 21 vs. e-Check brochures are a must.
 This brochure explains the difference between Check 21 (and substitute checks) and other eCheck applications (such as ARC) in an easy to understand question and answer format.
 The brochures are sold in packs of 100.

-These convenient, durable cards had a total makeover in 2015.
+These convenient, durable cards have had a total makeover.
 Keep relevant check/image information right at your fingertips, including all of the available X9 image standard return reason codes and the most commonly used Federal Reserve adjustment type descriptions and time frames.
-Also provides UCC information regarding the handling of lost cashier’s checks and stale/post-dated checks.
+Also provides UCC information regarding the handling of lost cashier’s checks and stale/ post-dated checks.